Your source for fun, free games-web tools-freeware

 ASCII Character Chart 0-255 8-bit

 Here is an ASCII chart consisting of eight-bit characters that have code numbers ranging from 0 to 255.
-ASCII characters were originally developed for teletypes but evolved into a system that is used by computers.
+ASCII characters were originally developed for teletypes, but they evolved into a system that is still used by computers.

 The acronym stands for "American Standard Code for Information Interchange."
 Characters 0 to 31 are invisible, non-printable characters.
 Zero represents NULL, which stands for an empty value; it is listed as the first number instead of using the usual number one.
 Characters ranging from 0 to 127 contain seven bits.
 This chart contains all 256 characters (0-255), making it an eight-bit chart.

 Decades ago, webmasters could use the characters from this ASCII chart to faux encrypt the text on their web pages.
 Webmasters employed this method of simple encryption to keep the source code from being read by robots and spiders.
 Visitors could readily read the page.
 Someone could have easily entered the characters into a converter program to read them.
 However, it was a new practice, so many people didn't know to do that.
 See our online ASCII to Unicode Converter